Ke'Bryan Hayes Preview, Player Props: Pirates vs. Braves

-Ke'Bryan Hayes and his .364 on-base percentage over his past 10 games (55 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Atlanta Braves and Dylan Dodd on September 9 at 7:20 PM ET.
+The Pittsburgh Pirates, including Ke'Bryan Hayes (.378 on-base percentage in past 10 games, 70 points above season-long percentage), take on starting pitcher Allan Winans and the Atlanta Braves at Truist Park, Sunday at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Braves.
+In his previous appearance, he went 1-for-5 with a double and an RBI against the Braves.

 Ke'Bryan Hayes Game Info & Props vs. the Braves